Divorce, A Domino Effect?

 Divorcees seem to have influence on your own marriage or relationship.
 Studies show that having a divorced sibling increases your chances of getting divorced by 22 percent, and knowing a divorced coworker increases your chance for divorce by 50 percent.
 People are 147 percent more prone to divorce when they have multiple divorced friends.

 Peer Pressure and Divorce

 The study focuses on indirect and direct peer pressure, but states that this applies to every stage of marriage.
 Couples may feel a stronger need to have children if their friends have children.
 This pressure also applies to couples who are purchasing a new home or are thinking of taking a vacation.

 These influences can be positive or negative, especially if a couple is not ready to make life-altering decisions.
 According to an article in Fatherly magazine, a divorce seems appealing to the friends of separated couples, but it may not be the best solution.
 It also emphasized that some married couples decide to have children for the wrong reasons.

-South Jersey Divorce Lawyers at the Burnham Law Group, LLC Represent All Divorcees
+South Jersey Divorce Lawyers at Burnham Douglass Represent All Divorcees

 If you are considering divorce, it is in your best interest to speak to an experienced attorney that will guide you through this difficult process.
-Our knowledgeable South Jersey divorce lawyers at the Burnham Law Group, LLC will protect your rights and help you obtain fair settlement.
+Our knowledgeable South Jersey divorce lawyers at Burnham Douglass will protect your rights and help you obtain fair settlement.
 Contact us online or call us at 856-751-05505 for a free consultation about your case.
-Located in Marlton and Somers Point, New Jersey, we also represent clients in Atlantic County, Burlington County, Camden County, and throughout South Jersey.
+Located in Marlton and Northfield, New Jersey, we also represent clients in Atlantic County, Burlington County, Camden County, Gloucester County, Mercer County, and all throughout South Jersey.